UTexas

 3. Space priority.

 2. Advance permission is required from the unit administering the location; usually, advance reservations are required.
-Academic and administrative units advertising official University events or programs may be given priority.
-In locations administered by academic or administrative units other than the dean of students, organizations affiliated with the unit administering the location may be given priority.
+Academic or administrative units advertising official University events or programs may be given priority.
+In locations administered by academic or administrative units other than the Dean of Students, organizations affiliated with the unit administering the location may be given priority.

 4. Time limits.

-1. In locations administered by the dean of students, each banner may be hung for two weeks.
-The banner may be renewed from week to week, for up to four weeks, if space is available.
+1. In locations administered by the Dean of Students, each banner may be hung with a minimal commitment of two weeks.
+After the initial week reservation, the banner may be renewed from week to week, for up to four weeks, if space is available.

 2. Other units administering a location for banners may limit the time each banner may hang.
 Any such time limit will be applied without discrimination to all organizations, except that academic or administrative units may be given preference.